10 Best Fleece Jackets For Hiking + Backpacking

 Patagonia R1 Daily Jacket

-The Regular 1 (R1) fleece was released in 1990 and continues to be a leader in warmth and breathability for high-intensity cold-weather activities.
-There are aslo R1 Air and R2 fabrics but this is our top pick.
+The Regulator 1 (R1) fleece fabric was released in 1990 and continues to excel in warmth and breathability for high-intensity cold-weather activities.
+There are also R1 Air and R2 fabrics but this is our top pick because it is useful in the widest range of conditions.

 MSRP $139